mootools/mootools-more/Docs/Forms/Form.Validator.md

 Element Property: validator {#Element-Properties:validator}
 ---------------------------------------------------------

-Sets and gets default options for the FormValidator instance of an Element.
+Sets and gets default options for the Form.Validator instance of an Element.

 ### Setter: